explore

 7. Bring a Day Pack For the Trail & A Separate Bag To Shuttle Between Destinations Along The Tour Du Mont Blanc

-With all the elevation gain and loss on the TMB a heavy pack will take its toll, especially if you’re already carrying kids.
-The best way to combat this is to NOT carry a heavy pack!
-One benefit of hiking a trail that starts and ends in civilization each day is that there are numerous companies you can hire to transport luggage from accommodation to accommodation.
+One benefit of hiking a trail that starts and ends in civilization each day is that there are numerous companies you can hire for luggage transfers from accommodation to accommodation.
 Some towns are too remote for a bag drop off, but if you love the mountains then you’re no stranger to going a day or two without a change of clothes.
-We each carried an Osprey pack with the essentials for weather changes, etc, but everything else—clean clothes, extra diapers, unnecessary gear—we stored in a duffle that was shuttled between accommodations for us.
-Even if you opt to stay in huts a few of the nights, this is a great option!

 8. Plan on Eating Lunch at the Mountain Huts On The Tour Du Mont Blanc

 Eating at the mountain huts along the TMB is an experience not to be missed!
 The food is delicious, and the settings are unmatched.
 The first couple days of the trek we packed lunches, but that was quickly abandoned once we realized we weren’t eating them.
-Dining at the huts will not only save weight in your pack, it’s a great way to get a taste of the mountain hut culture – even if it’s just for an hour or two.

 Another delicious lunch along the Tour du Mont Blanc.